edgedb/edgedb/docs/guides/migrations/guide.rst

     {\n RENAME TO nam;\n };\n};"]
     }

-With this done, you can type ``commit migration`` and the migration will be complete.
+With this done, you can commit the migration and the migration will be complete.

 .. code-block:: edgeql-repl